geimsdin/laravel-deepl/README.md

 - **Cost Savings:** Helps to minimize the number of API calls, reducing potential costs.
 - **Flexibility:** Easily bypass or disable the cache when needed for fresh translations.

-The caching feature is a powerful tool for optimizing your application’s localization workflow, ensuring that translations are both fast and cost-effective.
+The caching feature is a powerful tool for optimizing your application’s localization workflow, ensuring that **translations are both fast and cost-effective**.

 ### Document Translation